Buying real estate in the Netherlands?

 Do I pay tax on short-term rentals in the Netherlands in 2026?

-As of early 2026, short-term rentals (such as Airbnb) in the Netherlands are subject to 21% VAT on the accommodation fee, a significant increase from the previous 9% rate that applied before January 2026.
+As of early 2026, short-term rentals (such as Airbnb-style accommodation) in the Netherlands are subject to a 21% VAT rate on the lodging service, which is a significant increase from the 9% reduced rate that applied before January 1, 2026, and this applies even to small private landlords offering short-stay accommodation.

 If I sell later, what taxes and fees will I pay in the Netherlands in 2026?